Dune Management & Beach Renourishment

 - Lead tree (Leucaena leucocephala).

 Control of invasive and exotic vegetation is a long-term process that must be maintained as most are fast growing.
 The initial removal process began at the end of January 2021 and a follow-up removals are being completed on a quarterly basis.

 The other activity is the removal of vegetation along the central beach from 104th to 119th Avenue to satisfy aesthetic concerns brought forward by several City businesses and residents.
 In 2014, the City was involved in litigation pertaining to vehicles on the beach.
 As a result, all unnecessary beach activities requiring vehicles and/or heavy equipment were ceased.
 Since this time, vegetation has filled in significantly.
 In January 2020, a vegetation removal permit application was submitted to the Florida Department of Environmental Protection requesting the removal of native species along the central beach to mimic the 2014 beach conditions shown below.
 All removal areas have been completed, although there is still uprooted vegetation buried within the sand in some locations.
-This debris will continue to be removed through mid-April 2022 and will resume after sea turtle nesting season in November.
+This debris will continue to be removed through mid-April 2023 and may resume, if needed, after sea turtle nesting season in November.

 Areas Permitted for the Removal of Native Vegetation